-Goal 8 - Develop 1,700 housing units within the Farmers Market TIF District; and 100,000 square feet of commercial, restaurant and farmers market space.
+- Goal 8 Develop 1,700 housing units within the Farmers Market TIF District; and 100,000 square feet of commercial, restaurant and farmers market space.
 Since the creation of the TIF District, 2,059 residential units (121% of goal) (1,857 apartments, 202 townhomes) and 290,983 square feet of commercial space (291% of goal) have been completed.
-Currently, an additional 138 residential units are under construction, and 5,585 square feet of commercial space is under construction.

-Goal 9 - Encourage the redevelopment of the current Dallas Farmers Market area including the sale of some City-owned property in the area and some streets reconfigured to create a more usable site.

-Redevelopment of the Dallas Farmers Market area is complete.
+Currently, an additional 138 residential units are under construction or planned and 5,585 square feet of commercial space is planned. - Goal 9 Encourage the redevelopment of the current Dallas Farmers Market area including the sale of some City-owned property in the area and some streets reconfigured to create a more usable site.
+Redevelopment of the Dallas Farmers Market area development is complete.
 The City purchased the 300 public parking spaces in FY 2016-2017.